Association Footballers' Union: Failure of the AFU

-Johnny Holt to Reading of the Southern League.
+Johnny Holt to the Reading of the Southern League.

 Charles Saer, who replaced John Cameron as secretary of the AFU, resigned in December 1898, "as his scholastic duties precluded the possibility of his devoting the necessary time to the office".

 A former player with Blackburn Rovers, Saer was working as a schoolteacher.
 His negotiations with the Football League had ended in failure.

 When Bob Holmes was interviewed by the Lancashire Daily Post, he stated:

 "I am not quite sure that we shall succeed in attaining all the objects with which we set out; it is not a certainty that we shall carry any...
 The break-up of the Everton team as we knew it last season may have a good deal in influencing the future of the Union.
-With John Cameron, Jack Bell, Robertson, Holt, Stewart, Storrier, Meecham of Everton as well as Hartley and Bradshaw of Liverpool gone, our centre has lost strength.
+With John Cameron, Jack Bell, Robertson, Holt, Stewart, Storrier, and Meecham of Everton as well as Hartley and Bradshaw of Liverpool gone, our centre has lost strength.
 Liverpool was our headquarters, you know, and our registered offices were there.
-But the secretary, John Cameron, has gone to London and Bell the chairman will not, as far as I know, play for anybody."
+But the secretary, John Cameron, has gone to London, and Bell, the chairman, will not, as far as I know, play for anybody."